UniversalRobots/Universal_Robots_ROS_Driver/ur_robot_driver/doc/controllers.md

 As this driver uses ROS-control all controllers are managed by the [`controller_manager`](http://wiki.ros.org/controller_manager).
 During startup, a default set of running controllers is loaded and started, another set is loaded in stopped mode.
-Stopped controllers won't be usable, but their ROS interfaces are visible on the command line e.g. by `rostopic list`.
+Stopped controllers won't be usable right away, but their ROS interfaces are still visible on the command line e.g. by `rostopic list`.

 For switching controllers, use the methods offered by the